 The Neato D8 is a robot vacuum and isn't designed to clean the inside of your car.

 The Neato D8 is impressively well-built.
 It's made of matte-finish hard plastic that looks and feels rather premium.
 There are a couple of control buttons on top of the vacuum, as well as its LIDAR navigation module.
 The rubber wheels are also quite dense, though its dustbin feels as though it could break if you drop it.
+If you're looking for a robot vacuum that feels even better-built, consider the Narwal T10.
 The vacuum also provides audio cues when the dirt compartment is pulled out or when the vacuum is lifted into the air.
 Thankfully, the vacuum requires no assembly out-of-the-box.